Get the latest updates about our blog posts.

 Frameworks or libraries in app development provide developers with the right tools to help them in the development process.
 The most popular libraries in frontend development are ReactJS, AngularJS, and jQuery.

-The backend is also known as the server-side of a website or application.
-It organizes and stores data, as well as ensuring that everything on the client side of the website functions properly.
+The backend is also known as the server side of a website or application.
+It organizes and stores data, as well as ensures that everything on the client side of the website functions properly.
 While the backend doesn't interact with users directly, it plays an indispensable role behind the scenes by adding key functionality to a site.
-Without a clean and proper backend, the frontend won’t work properly.
-So, even though you don’t directly interact with the backend as you do with the frontend, you are indirectly in contact with all the processes that happen on the backend.
+Without a clean and proper backend, the front end won’t work properly.
+So, even though you don’t directly interact with the backend as you do with the front end, you are indirectly in contact with all the processes that happen on the backend.

-The server-side of an application or website has its own programming languages.
-These languages are made in such a way that they can interact easily with the frontend, creating an optimally functioning piece of software.
+The server side of an application or website has its programming languages.
+These languages are made in such a way that they can interact easily with the front end, creating an optimally functioning piece of software.

 C++ is a versatile programming language that may be used for a variety of tasks.
 It's used to create operating systems, browsers, and games, among other things.
 C++ supports a variety of programming styles, including procedural, object-oriented, and functional programming.
 As a result, C++ is both powerful and adaptable.

 Java is the official platform-specific programming language for native Android android apps.
 Android is mostly developed in Java, and its APIs are designed to be called from Java.
-Android developers can also choose to develop their app with C and C++, making use of the Android Native Development kit (NDK), but Google doesn’t encourage this, as it can have an effect on the app’s performance.
+Android developers can also choose to develop their app with C and C++, making use of the Android Native Development kit (NDK), but Google doesn’t encourage this, as it can affect the app’s performance.